RebelToolbox/RebelDocumentation/tutorials/animation/introduction.rst

    Add Call Method Track

 Select the :ref:`class_AudioStreamPlayer` node in the selection window.
-Godot adds the track with the reference to the node.
+The Rebel Editor adds the track with the reference to the node.

 .. figure:: img/animation_select_audiostreamplayer.png
    :alt: Select AudioStreamPlayer

    Select AudioStreamPlayer

-Right click the timeline where Godot should play the sample and click the "Insert Key" option.
+Right click the timeline where Rebel Engine should play the sample and click the "Insert Key" option.
 This will bring up a list of methods that can be called for the AudioStreamPlayer node.
 Select the first one.

 .. image:: img/animation_method_options.png

-When Godot reaches the keyframe, Godot calls the :ref:`class_AudioStreamPlayer` node's "play" function and the stream plays.
+When Rebel Engine reaches the keyframe, Rebel Engine calls the :ref:`class_AudioStreamPlayer` node's "play" function and the stream plays.